philcoder/learn_scala/README.md

 Learning Scala Language
 ====================================================================

-This guide will provide you all the steps to run Scala language with Scala IDE.
+This guide will provide you all the steps to run Scala language with IDEA Community Edition.